WenChentao/3DeeCellTracker/README.md

 [Tutorial 4: Manually correct the cell segmentation](https://www.youtube.com/watch?v=e7xWaccH63o)

-## A Text Tutorial
+## A Text Tutorial (for v0.4)
-We have wrote a tutorial explaining how to install and use 3DeeCellTracker.
+We have written a tutorial explaining how to install and use 3DeeCellTracker.
 See [Bio-protocol, 2022](https://bio-protocol.org/e4319)

 ## How it works
 We designed this pipeline for segmenting and tracking cells in 3D + T images in deforming organs.
 The methods have been explained in [Wen et al. bioRxiv 2018]( https://doi.org/10.1101/385567) and in [Wen et al. eLife, 2021](https://elifesciences.org/articles/59187).